Does Core Web Vitals Matter? What Do They Do?

 CWVs can be checked using a variety of tools.
 All of the offerings directly from Google are listed below:

-Chrome UX Report (CrUX) provides field data supplied by Chrome users, allowing site administrators to learn about how real people interact with their websites.
+The Chrome UX Report (CrUX) provides field data from Chrome users, allowing site administrators to learn how real people interact with their websites.

 Google Lighthouse is a free application that generates lab measurements for CWVs.
 It provides useful data on performance, SEO, and accessibility, among other things.